convenia/Pigeon/docs/TESTING.md

     ]);
 ```

-The code above can be tested using the `assertPublished` method, which will check if the message was published in the specified route?:
+The code above can be tested using the `assertPublished` method, which will check if the message was published in the specified route:
 ```php
 Pigeon::fake();